caiocmello/netzdg/README.md

-# NetzDG on Twitter: a study of the German anti-hate speech law
+# NetzDG on Twitter: a study of debates on the German anti-hate speech law

 This repository for NetzDG project consists of notebooks written in Python to perform the following tasks on the data:
 1. NetzDG_Analyser: Generates a list of n-grams (unigrams, bigrams...).
 You can search for terms mentioned by particular users or clusters; or by all accounts included in the dataset.
 It also allows for temporal analysis, filtering texts by date of publication.